justnonamenoname/lifeticle/readme.md

 If the lifeticle does not exist, there is nothing on which to converge the signals of the holistically formed picture of the world (qualia of vision and other sense organs) can converge, creating a binding problem.
 The lifeticle can be described as a particle capable of qualia - this is its property, fundamentally distinct from the rest of the world, and this is life: a living particle (life+particle - lifeticle, lt).

-To the question of whether there can be another life after death - the answer is: if after death there is nonexistence, then nonexistence already existed before birth.
+To the question of whether there can be another life after death - the answer is: if there is nothingness after death, then that same nothingness has already existed before birth.
 The state of lifeticle's death before birth is no different from the state of death after.
 The lifeticle already had experienced a state of death prior to their birth, and yet they were born.
 What prevents the particles from assembling again in another form or similarly?
 Physical laws do not prohibit what has already happened according to these very same physical laws.
 In nature, there is a phenomenon known as the cycle of carbon and other elements.
 The possibility of being born a first time means the possibility of being born a second time.
-And fundamental impossibility of being born a second time logically implies the impossibility of being born even once, if there is no mechanism to distinguish one unique occurrence from another.
+And the fundamental impossibility of being born a second time logically implies the impossibility of being born even once, if there is no mechanism to distinguish one unique occurrence from another.

 ---